needs-coffee/wifipasswords-GUI/README.md

 - Displays all WiFi profiles on a device
 - Current network is highlighted
 - Can save networks as **.JSON** or **wpa_supplicant.conf** file for use on other devices
-- Able to show current DNS config (Windows only at present)
+- Able to show current DNS config
 - Able to show visible WiFi networks
 - Portable or installable versions
 - Tested in Python 3.6 - 3.9
-- Tested on Windows 10
+- Tested on Windows 10, macOS 10.14 (Mojave) and Ubuntu 20.04

 Installation
 ------------
 Installed with the binary files under releases.
 Portable and installer versions are supplied.
-Currently windows only.

 Binary release are signed with a self signed certificate, can also be packaged from source with below instructions.

 Usage